Himyar: The end of Jewish rule over Himyar

 Dhu Nuwas went on to try combatting the Christianizing influence from the Kingdom of Aksum militarily and massacred the Christian community of Najran, which is in part documented by an inscription made by Sarah'il Yaqbul-Yaz'an, Ja 1028, which describes the burning of a church and slaughtering of Abyssinians (Ethiopian Christians), claiming thousands of deaths and prisoners.
 These events are also discussed in several contemporary Christian sources: in the writings of Procopius, Cosmas Indicopleustes, John Malalas, and Jacob of Serugh.
 Soon afterwards, John of Ephesus (d.
 588) related a letter from another contemporary, Mar Simeon, directed to Abbot von Gabula about the events.
 In addition, an anonymous author produced the Book of the Himyarites, a sixth-century Syriac chronicle of the persecution and martyrdom of the Christians of Najran.
-This event to a significant counterattack by the Ethiopian kingdom, leading to the conquest of Himyar in 525–530 and the ultimate defeat and deposition of Dhu Nuwas.
+This event led to a significant counterattack by the Ethiopian kingdom, leading to the conquest of Himyar in 525–530 and the ultimate defeat and deposition of Dhu Nuwas.
 This signified the end of the Jewish leadership of southern Arabia, and Kaleb appointed a Christian Himyarite, Sumyafa Ashwa, as his viceroy and vassal ruler of Himyar.

-Aksumite-Sasanian Wars and the Sasanian conquest of Yemen
+Sasanian conquest of Himyar

-The Aksumite general, Abraha, eventually deposed Sumyafa Ashwa and took power, becoming the new ruler of Himyar.
+The Aksumite general Abraha eventually deposed Sumyafa Ashwa and took power, becoming the new ruler of Himyar.

 After Abraha's death, his son Masruq ibn Abraha continued the Aksumite vice-royalty in Yemen, resuming payment of tribute to the Aksumites.
 However, his maternal brother Ma'adi Yakrib revolted.

 After being denied by Justinian, Ma'adi Yakrib sought help from Khosrow I, the Sassanid Persian Emperor, thus triggering the Aksumite–Persian wars.
 Khosrow I sent a small fleet and army under Persian military commander Wahrez to depose the king of Yemen.
-The war culminated with the Siege of Sana'a, capital of Aksumite Yemen.
-Following the capture of Sanaʽa by Sasanian forces, Wahrez placed Ma'adi Yakrib on the throne of Himyar as a vassal of the Sasanian Persian Empire.
+The war culminated with the Siege of Sanaa, capital of Aksumite Yemen.
+Following the capture of Sanaa by Sasanian forces, Wahrez placed Ma'adi Yakrib on the throne of Himyar as a vassal of the Sasanian Persian Empire.

-In 575 or 578, the war resumed again, after Ma'adi Yakrib was killed by Aksumite servants.
-Wahrez led another army of 8000, ending Axumite overlordship on Yemen.
+In 575 or 578, the war resumed after Ma'adi Yakrib was killed by Aksumite servants.
+Wahrez led another army of 8000, ending Axumite overlordship in Yemen.
 Subsequently, Yemen was annexed by the Sasanian Empire as a province, and Wahrez was installed as its direct governor by the Sasanian emperor Khosrow I. Greater Yemen remained under firm Sasanian control until the rise of the Islamic prophet Muhammad in the early 7th century.